 Losing a loved one is never easy; even when death is expected, grief can be consuming.
 When an individual has to manage their own feelings of loss and the estate of a loved one, they may feel overwhelmed.
-At the law offices of Kryszak & Associates, Co., LPA, our North Ridgeville probate lawyers can guide you through the probate process, offering you support and counsel when you need it most.
+At Kryszak Law Firm, Co., LPA, our North Ridgeville probate lawyers can guide you through the probate process, offering you support and counsel when you need it most.

 Probate is the legal process of presenting a will to the court, recognizing or proving its validity, inventorying assets, paying creditors, and distributing any remaining assets amongst beneficiaries per the terms of a will.
 Again, it is a legal process that occurs before the court.
 Probate is not optional, and while there are some assets that are exempt from the probate process, most assets, including assets named in a will, must pass through probate.

 If a person dies without a will in Ohio, their estate must still pass through the probate process.
 However, after creditors and debts have all been paid, rather than distributing assets per the terms of a will, assets will be distributed per Ohio intestacy laws.